safespring/nextcloud-demo/README.md

 (you will see a lot of output from these steps)

-Inspect what you have created in the console
+Inspect what you have created in the web console

 In the terraform step, we created a ssh keypair.
 We are going to need it for later use.
 Export it with:

 ```bash
 terraform output ssh_private_key > terraform.key